A Jedi's Fight - A Star Wars Fan Fiction Story

 "How did you find out who we are, master Skywalker?"
 He asked with a lump in his throat.

 "We feel ashamed, master Skywalker, about our flight.
-The Quelans had elected me and Mugin to represent their interests.
-When those troopers raided Ribana, the only thing we could do was avoid any casualties among the inhabitants of Ribana.
+The Quelans had elected my brother and me to represent their interests.
+When those troopers raided Ribana, the only thing we could do was avoid as many casualties as possible among the inhabitants of Ribana.

-When that small group could escape and leave Palomintar Four, it felt as if we forfeited the mandate the Quelans had given to us.
-At first we wanted to stay among the rest, but our fellow Quelans urged us to take the chance and seek for help elsewhere."
+When we could escape and leave Palomintar Four, it felt as if we forfeited the mandate the Quelans had given to us.
+At first we wanted to stay on Palomintar Four and look for a hide-out in the western mountain or at some other place south of Ribana, but our fellow Quelans urged us to take the chance and seek for help elsewhere."

 Mugin turned to the group.

 "Probably the harvest men, Toallin, they all made it to Cantamaga.
-I'm sure they will help our new friends."
-He said and came over to the table.
+I'm sure they will help our new friends.
+Many of our younger males have perished during their force labor for Darth Golluth."
+Mugin said and came over to the table.

 Toallin looked up and nodded, then he looked at Luke.

-"Thank you, master Skywalker, for your understanding, but what can a three Jedi and a few hundred Quelans do against a Sith?"
+"Thank you, master Skywalker, for your understanding, but what can a three Jedi and perhaps several hundred Quelans do against a Dark Lord of the Sith?"

 "Let's go to Palomintar Four.
-First we will investigate Ribana from above, if it's safe we land and visit the town.
+First we will look at Ribana from above; if it's safe, we land and visit the town.
 Then we will set course to Cantamaga and talk to your fellow men, if they are willing to help us," Luke said.

-"I agree with you, Leia, but after what I've heard I take that risk.
+"I agree it's risky and forbidden to land on the planet, Leia, but after what I've heard I take that risk.
 How fast can we leave this place?"

 "I promised, I would help you, Toallin.
 I'm glad my masters agreed to that."